Quasi-Objective Eddy Visualization from Sparse Drifter Data: Methods

 \subsection{Lagrangian averaged vorticity deviation}

 Similar to the $ \mathrm{\overline{TRA}} $, the Lagrangian averaged vorticity deviation (LAVD) characterizes the local material rotation in the flow relative to the overall rotation induced by the spatial mean of the vorticity \cite{Haller2016b}.
-Computing the LAVD value for a trajectory $ \mathbf{x}(t;\mathbf{x}_0, t_0) $ over the time-interval $ [t_0,t_N] $, from the vorticity gives
+Computing the LAVD value for a trajectory $ \mathbf{x}(t;\mathbf{x}_0, t_0) $ over the time interval $ [t_0,t_N] $, from the vorticity gives

 where $ \overline{\mathbf{\omega}}(t) $ denotes the spatially averaged vorticity at time $ t $.
 Therefore, even though the LAVD is a quantity associated with a single trajectory, its computation requires the knowledge of the velocity field over a large enough domain.
 This renders the LAVD diagnostics inapplicable to sparse drifter data, even though it has been used to visualize and extract vortices from gridded ocean velocity data sets \cite{Haller2016b, Abernathey2018, Beron2020}.
 Local maxima in the $ \mathrm{LAVD} $-field surrounded by nested, closed and nearly convex level curves highlight elliptic LCSs.
 In this work, we apply the LAVD diagnostic to the AVISO data and compare the eddies obtained in this way with those revealed by the $ \mathrm{\overline{TRA}} $ from drifter data.